adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

   constructor(app, prefix) {
     // optional constructor.
 In case you want to keep req.params from main router
     // by default params from parent router omitted
-    // usefull when some params exists on "getExpressPath" path super(app, prefix, true);
+    // usefull when some params exists on "getHttpPath" path super(app, prefix, true);
   }